 Q: So say I've gotten into the WDW program, how do I know what complex I want to live in?

-A: Well do your research ahead of time because it partially depends on what you want to pay for rent.
-There are a few options but remember, each room has AT LEAST double occupancy.
-As of 4/5/15 rent is posted as:
+what you want to pay for rent.
+There are a few options but remember,

 (1) Chatham Square ($87-$114) options: 1BR, 2BR, 3BR, 4BR